 Customize yours with different color combinations or by adding nuts, washers and beads.

-Supplies: Rope, embroidery floss, small beads, lobster claw, large lock nuts and chain.
+To make your necklace, you need these supplies: rope, embroidery floss, small beads, lobster claw, large lock nuts and chain.

 Cut the rope to a little longer then the length you want the necklace (wrap masking tape around the ends to keep from fraying).
 Tie the first color of string at one end and double knot.

-Next start wrapping the string around the rope leaving the starting end loose.
+Start wrapping the string around the rope leaving the starting end loose.

-To switch colors double knot the two strings together.
+To switch colors, double knot the two strings together.

 Continue wrapping covering up the excess string ends.